 However, she said, the salted or stuffed ones can be used in the meal accompanied by green or red sauces with which they are bathed.

 Also, like the corundas, jocoque, and cheese can be added.

 She explained that uchepos are sometimes served as a dessert accompanied by condensed milk or jellies.

-Fresh corn must be shelled and ground for their preparation and then mixed with milk, butter, and sugar.
+Fresh corn must be shelled, ground, and mixed with milk, butter, and sugar.

 They are cooked in a steamer for 30 to 40 minutes and wrapped in fresh corn husks.